Rapptz/discord.py/docs/api.rst

         - The name has changed
         - The permissions have changed
-        - The colour has changed
+        - The color has changed
         - Its hoist/mentionable state has changed

         When this is the action, the type of :attr:`~AuditLogEntry.target` is